ethereum/go-ethereum/content/homepage.md

 ## About the Team

-The Geth team comprises 10 developers distributed all over the world.
+The Geth team comprises 10 developers distributed across the world.
 The Geth team is funded directly by [The Ethereum Foundation](https://ethereum.foundation).